By Christopher Goffard and Paloma Esquivel

-Meeting his Soviet counterpart privately in the Oval Office, with only a translator accompanying them, Nixon said the world's safety hinged on their mutual trust.
+Meeting his Russian counterpart privately in the Oval Office, with only a translator accompanying them, Nixon said the world’s safety hinged on their mutual trust.

 “Mr. Brezhnev and I have the key, and I think that our personal relationship will unlock the door,” Nixon said.
 He did not tell Brezhnev that they were being tape-recorded.

-The exchange, the only known recording of a superpower summit, is part of the last 340 hours of Nixon's secret White House tapes — the final major portion of a singular informational trove in presidential history.
+The exchange, the only known recording of a superpower summit meeting, is part of the last 340 hours of Nixon’s secret White House tapes -- the final major portion of a singular informational trove in presidential history.

-In all, the 17-year release of Nixon's tapes represents about 3,700 hours of surreptitiously recorded conversations in the White House and at Camp David, Md.
+In all, the 17-year-long release of Nixon’s tapes represent some 3,700 hours of surreptitiously recorded conversations in the White House and at Camp David.
 They reveal a president who is at times reflective, profane, self-pitying and intent on destroying political rivals such as Ted Kennedy.

 But the final tapes show a different side of Nixon: An outspoken cold warrior who was trying to reduce tensions between the U.S. and the Communist world.

-The 94 new tapes, released Wednesday by the Richard Nixon Presidential Library and Museum in Yorba Linda, reflect Nixon's conversations from April 9, 1973, to July 12, 1973, shortly before his secret taping system was exposed and discontinued.
+The 94 new tapes, released Wednesday by the Richard Nixon Presidential Library and Museum in Yorba Linda, reflect Nixon’s conversations from April 9 to July 12, 1973, shortly after which his secret taping system was exposed and discontinued.

 Nixon seemed amused by Brezhnev’s cigarette box, which had a special timer that only allowed him to retrieve a cigarette at intervals.
 “That’s a way to discipline yourself,” Nixon said.

-Brezhnev remarked on the size and power of the United States and the Soviet Union, and said he hoped to deliver a speech in which he would "crush" the theory that the two superpowers were inevitably antagonistic.
+Brezhnev remarked on the size and power of both the United States and the Soviet Union and said he hoped to deliver a speech in which he would “crush” the theory that the two superpowers were inevitably antagonistic.

-Timothy Naftali, former director of the Nixon Library who is now a fellow at the New America Foundation, a Washington, D.C., think tank, said the conversation with Brezhnev reflected "a friendly banality, rather than a restatement of Cold War rhetoric."
+Timothy Naftali, former director of the Nixon Library now a fellow at the New America Foundation, a D.C. think tank, said the conversation with Brezhnev reflected “a friendly banality, rather than a restatement of Cold War rhetoric.”

-The new tapes reflect Nixon's thinking on China a year after his visit, with his understanding that an aging Mao Tse-tungwould not be in power much longer.
+The new tapes reflect Nixon’s thinking on China a year after his visit, with his understanding that an aging Mao Zedong would not be in power much longer.

 In a May 3, 1973, meeting, Nixon asked veteran diplomat David K.E.
 Bruce to infiltrate the Chinese social world and evaluate up-and-coming leaders, saying he believed “the Chinese-American relationship can be the great linchpin of peace in the world.”